Dynaloo/Sapphire-Pro--Firmware-stock-B01-V2.0.3.A-10204/README.md

 # How to flash the Sapphire Pro Firmware?

-  - Download the Sapphire Plus firmware.
+  - Download the Sapphire Ppro firmware.
   - Format the SD card (maximum 16GB SD Card).
-  - Unzip the archive and copy the contents to the SD Card.
+  - Unzip the archive
+  - Copy the contents to the SD Card.
   - Plug in the SD card into the printer.
   - Turn on the printer and wait for the firmware to finish flashing.
   - Restart the printer.